k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Postgres_Hardening.md

-## PostgreSQL hardening
+## PostgreSQL Hardening

-* The Postgres server is pre-configured  to allow connecting  with SSL using a generic self signed certificate
+* The Postgres server is pre-configured in order to allow connection with an SSL, using a generic self-signed certificate.

-* Forcing connection with SSL does not require chaning the connection port from the default 5432
+* Forcing connection with SSL does not require changing the connection port from the default 5432.

-To switch configuration to hardened configuration, follow the below instructions:
+To switch configuration to a hardened configuration, follow the below instructions:

-1. log in to the postgres user
+1. Log in to the postgres user

     ~~~bash
     sudo su - postgres